sudo-Boris/sudo-Boris.github.io/_pages/about.md

 # Selected Experience

 ## 📜 Research experience
-I trained a Deep Learning
+I trained a Deep Learning model

 To accompany this work, I have submitted a blog post to the **ICLR** Blogposts Track communicating the paper's theory and my results.